 The next section covers the Cancellation Policy and House Rules.
 With Vrbo, you have the choice of using one of their pre-defined Cancellation options, or writing your own.
 (If you have not yet written your own Cancellation Policy, you may want to do so before continuing.
 Go to Settings > Rules > Cancellation Policies.)
 Use the drop down for this field to select the policy you prefer.

-After completing the House Rules, you may select which Legal Agreement to display to potential guests.
+Another choice for the user to make is selecting which Rental Agreement Example to display to potential guests.
 We recommend you stick with the default shown.
 OwnerRez will automatically generate a copy of your Renter Agreement.

 For some listing channels, you may decide to increase your rates and surcharges above what you are charging for a direct booking.
 In the Rate Adjustment section, you can choose to leave rates the same, increase just the nightly rent, or increase both rent and surcharges.
 You also have the option to decrease rent and surcharges if you prefer.

-The Email option, which is checked by default, indicates whether or not the OwnerRez system will automatically send you a notification of a new booking.
-We recommend you keep this checked.
+The Email option, which is checked by default, indicates whether or not the OwnerRez system will automatically send booking confirmation notifications to guests.
+We recommend users keep this checked and consider creating a Vrbo Channel Template.

-Finally, you can choose if Damage Protection is to be applied to Vrbo bookings, and whether you'd like the location of your property shown on the Vrbo map at it's exact location or an approximate area.
-As with the Arrival Restrictions, if you're happy with the selection you made during property setup, you may just use the property default.
+Finally, there are several other options.
+You can choose to include reviews that you have received (or will receive) from direct bookings (subject to Vrbo's policies) and have them sync over to your Vrbo listing(s).
+You can then choose if you'd like Damage Protection to be applied to Vrbo bookings, and whether you'd like the location of your property shown on the Vrbo map at its exact location or an approximate area.
+As with Booking Window rules, if you're happy with the selection you made during property setup, you may just use the property default.
 (Note: the property default you set in Properties > Location is specific to each of your properties.
-If you select Approximate or Exact in the Channel Set Up, it will apply to all properties, no matter what their default is.)
+If you select Approximate or Exact in the Channel Set Up, it will apply to all Vrbo property listings, no matter what their default is.)
+Account Name can be set if you need to customize what is sent to Vrbo.
+If nothing specified the name shown in gray will be passed over to Vrbo in your listing feeds.

 Don't forget to SAVE!